 Conclusion

-Memory issues can be annoying, but the Windows memory diagnostic tool provides a helpful solution.
+Memory issues can be annoying, but the Windows Memory Diagnostic tool provides a helpful solution.
 You can go through this guide and use the methods discussed to run the tool properly.

 You can troubleshoot and fix memory-related issues by being aware of its capabilities and how to interpret its findings.
 This can help your computer to run more smoothly.